-NPK stands for the initials of the essential chemical elements that make up plant fertilisers.
+NPK fertilisers are the initials of the essential chemical elements that make up plant foods.

 N – Nitrogen